The Council does not install or maintain traffic mirrors.

 - remove vegetation or cut back a bank

-- realign or remove a structure, eg a fence
+- realign or remove a structure (for example, a fence)

 - move or realign a driveway